Cardano-After-Dark/dred/docs/src/pages/blog/2025-05-01-deploying-node-registry.md

 Make something work "enough", and (potentially) ship it.
 Update it, and ship it again.
 That's one of the mantras of the Agile lifestyle.
 The lesson: small changes are safer than big ones.

-With on-chain software, it's long been a tension that we had to make our software do everything we wanted, audit it to make it perfect (enough), and only then, to deploy.
+With on-chain software, it's long been a tension that we had to make our on-chain software do everything we wanted, audit it to make it perfect (enough), and only then, to deploy.
 Modifiying minting policies?
 Poppycock!
-Updating on-chain logic?
+Updating on-chain scripts?
 Hogwash!

 ### Upgradeable (Almost) Everything

-We're using Stellar Contracts to create a framework for robust on-chain managment of the on-chain software development lifecycle.
+We're using Stellar Contracts to enable the Dred on-chain protocol to be upgraded over time, supporting the long-term on-chain software development lifecycle.
 We'll post more about how it makes that possible, under separate cover.

 ### Dred Node registry: Deployment